wkumari/draft-vandergaast-edns-client-subnet/README.md

    o  Some more grammar / working cleanups.

-Contavalli, et al.       Expires August 27, 2015               [Page 21]

-Internet-Draft        Client Subnet in DNS Requests        February 2015

    o  Replaced a whole heap of occurances of "edns-client-subnet" with
       "ECS" for readability.
 (John Dickinson)

+Contavalli, et al.      Expires September 8, 2015              [Page 21]

+Internet-Draft        Client Subnet in DNS Requests           March 2015

 A.1.  -00